March 20, 2026

 1.1Sets and Elements

-A set is a collection of things.
-The phrase “collection of things” is vague, but historically, sets began with this kind of intuitive idea.
-Eventually, they are defined rigorously.
+A “Set” is a “collection of several things”.
+“Several things” is vague, but historically, sets started from such a vague understanding.
+Eventually, it will be defined rigorously.

 Sets and Elements